 - Assess Your Case’s Value: They will evaluate all damages, including medical costs, lost wages, and pain and suffering, to determine the compensation you deserve.

-By representing your interests, a Depo Provera lawyer ensures you have the best chance of securing justice and compensation for the challenges you have faced.
+By representing your interests, a Charleston, WV personal injury lawyer ensures you have the best chance of securing justice and compensation for the challenges you have faced.

 Contact Us Today

-If you or a loved one has been harmed by Depo Provera, contact Tiano O’Dell, PLLC.
-Our Charleston, West Virginia Depo Provera Lawsuit Attorney offers a free, confidential consultation.
+If you or a loved one has been harmed by Depo-Provera, contact Tiano O’Dell, PLLC.
+Our West Virginia Depo-Provera Lawsuit Attorney offers a free, confidential consultation.
 We will review your case, discuss your legal options, and work tirelessly to hold those responsible for your injuries accountable.